Econonomics with Accounting student profile

 This is a specialist degree, specifically designed for those anticipating a career in accountancy.
 This course offers most of the core elements of an economics degree combined with modules in law, accounting and finance, which are recognised by the major accountancy professional bodies.

 Economics relates to every aspect of our lives, from the decisions we make as individuals to the structures created by governments and companies.
 By combining the study of economics with accountancy, you will gain skills in how to interpret and present financial statements that can be used to assist business planning and decision making.

 You will develop hands-on skills in modern financial software which are highly prized by professional institutes and accountancy firms.
 The course is a great way to combine the core of economics with the essentials of accounting skills.

-In addition to the technical training needed for a career in accountancy you will also confront a range of broader range of subjects in industrial economics, corporate finance and law.
+In addition to the technical training needed for a career in accountancy you will also study a range of subjects in corporate finance, law and financial economics.